StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 Walkthrough2.jl is also available as a script in the `examples/Walkthrough2` directory.

-Many more examples are provided in the 3 Example subdirectories.
+Many more examples are provided in the six Example subdirectories.

 Additional examples can be found in [StanSample.jl](https://github.com/StanJulia/StanSample.jl) and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).